 The Best Long Weekend Destinations Near Metro Manila

-If you’re looking to forward to a quick road trip with the fambam this long weekend (right after that trip to the cemetery, of course) and make the best out of the season, here are our top picks!
+If you’re looking to forward to a quick road trip with the fambam this long weekend, here are our top picks!

 This province of Rizal is a go-to destination for culture, arts, and native cuisines.
 Dubbed as the “Art Capital of the Philippines,” this small town east of Manila has come to be known for its Filipino artists.
 Since its feature is greatly centered around its arts and culture, tourists will find themselves indulging on this town’s arts gallery and museums.
 In fact, even at homegrown restaurants and cafes at Anggono Rizal, tourists will be greeted with the town’s artistic flair.